 Instances of NoHeapRealtimeThread and async event handlers with the no-heap option preempt garbage collection immediately, but other schedulable objects must wait until the collector reaches a preemption-safe point.
-For many garbage collectors the only preemption safe point is at the end of garbage collection, but an implementation of the garbage collector could permit a schedulable object to preempt garbage collection before it completes.
-The getPreemptionLatency method gives such a garbage collector a way to report the worst-case interval between release of a schedulable object during garbage collection, and the time the schedulable object starts execution or gains full access to heap memory, whichever comes later.
+For many garbage collectors the only preemption safe point is at the end of garbage collection, but an implementation of the garbage collector could permit a schedulable object to preempt garbage collector a way to report the worst-case interval between release of a schedulable object during garbage collection, and the time the schedulable object starts execution or gains full access to heap memory, whichever comes later.